Affiliate links on Android Authority may earn us a commission. Learn more.

-The Asus ROG Phone 3 is a beast and one of the best gaming phones around, even though it was announced around a year ago.
+The Asus ROG Phone 3 is a beast and one of the best gaming phones around, even though it was announced around over a year ago.
 It’s big, it’s loud, and it’s powerful.
 But is it right for you?

 That’s what this buyer’s guide is for.
 It contains all the best resources on the ROG Phone 3 that should help you figure out whether or not to get the phone.
 We’ll take a look at how good or bad the cameras are, what the performance is like, how much battery life to expect, where to buy it, and much more.